 Until recently, public enforcement essentially resided with the NCAs.
-The Commission recently issued a number of infringement decisions addressing resale price maintenance ('RPM') in the online world and with cross-border trade.
+The Commission issued a number of infringement decisions addressing RPM in the online world and with cross-border trade.
 Having regard to the newly adopted Regulation 2022/720 and Vertical Guidelines, it is reasonable to expect that RPM, online sales and platforms will be the focal points of future enforcement.